jorgemk85/OneData/README.md

 * .Net Framework 4.6.1 and later.
 * .Net Standard 2.0 and later.
 * .Net Core 2.0 and later.

+Are you using VB.net to develop your apps?
+Dont' worry, you can still use OneData without any kind of problems.

 ## Steps
 Now that we got all the intro out of our way, let's stablish what tasks must be done to get your project up and running with OneData: